 With the right training and routine, small dogs will become amazing companions.
 They are highly intelligent and often surprisingly athletic.
 Little dogs can excel in dog agility, learn a large number of tricks, accompany their owners on long hikes and be all-around great pets.

-When it comes to training and working with your small dog, simply imagine that he is actually a big dog.
+When it comes to training and working with your small dog, simply imagine that it is actually a big dog.
 Never neglect to address an issue or work on a specific skill simply because your dog is little.
 Instead, strive to give him the best possible foundation to become a great family dog.

 The Bottom Line